Ex-Sen. Tom Coburn, Conservative Political Maverick, Dies

-Former U.S. Sen. Tom Coburn, an Oklahoma family doctor who earned a reputation as a conservative political maverick as he railed against federal earmarks and subsidies for the rich, has died.
-He was 72.
+“I’m not aligned with him politically.
+I don’t know what people back home in Oklahoma would be worried about,” Coburn, who was re-elected the following year, said at the time.
+"But you need to separate the difference in political philosophy versus friendship.
+How better to influence somebody than love them?"

-Coburn, who also delivered more than 4,000 babies while an obstetrician in Muskogee, where he treated patients for free while in the Senate, died early Saturday morning, his cousin Bob Coburn told The Associated Press in a text message.
-Tom Coburn was diagnosed with prostate cancer years earlier.
+Coburn's death was confirmed to The Associated Press by cousin Bob Coburn.
+He did not provide a cause of death, but Tom Coburn had been undergoing treatment for prostate cancer for years.

-Known for bluntly speaking his mind, Coburn, a Republican, frequently criticized the growth of the federal deficit and what he said was excessive government spending endorsed by politicians from both political parties.
+Coburn earned a reputation as a conservative political maverick in Congress.
+He also delivered more than 4,000 babies while an obstetrician and family doctor in Muskogee, where he treated patients for free while in the Senate.

 “He was unwavering in his conservative values, but he had deep and meaningful friendships with people from all political and personal backgrounds,” Lankford said in a statement.